-I’d been hearing more and more about weighted blankets, and after reading up on the benefits, decided to try for myself.
+I’d been hearing more and more about weighted blankets, and after reading up on the benefits, decided to try them for myself.
 I haven’t slept well since having the boys, and it has only got worse since the perimenopause has set in.

 However, it was the boys I most wanted to help.
 My eldest has always been a late sleeper, but my middle son who was once been a great sleeper is really struggling with his sleep pattern.
 Recently diagnosed with ADHD, his evenings are about trying to relax and calm that overactive mind and excess energy whizzing around.
-My youngest is awaiting formal diagnosis and his energy levels are starting to increase in the evening.
+My youngest is awaiting a formal diagnosis and his energy levels are starting to increase in the evening.
 So I wanted to try and give them both something that could really help them get a better, deeper night’s sleep.

 How do they work?

-Weighted Blankets work on the premise of DTP (Deep pressure Touch Stimulation).
+Weighted Blankets work on the premise of DTP (Deep Pressure Touch Stimulation).
 What the heck is that I hear you cry!?
 Basically, it’s like a hug in a blanket, applying gentle pressure evenly over the whole body.

 This gentle pressure promotes a calm, soothing effect, it’s the reason we swaddle babies.
 They come in all different shapes and sizes, and the weight of the blanket is based on your age/size.
 So what are the specific benefits of using a weighted blanket…

 The all-over gentle pressure of a weighted blanket has been proven to help relax and release tension in the body.
 They can significantly reduce tossing and turning at night, so you have a much more restful sleep.
-So if you are looking for a more natural solution to insomnia or other sleep associated conditions, then weighted blankets are definitely worth a try.
+So if you are looking for a more natural solution to insomnia or other sleep-associated conditions, then weighted blankets are definitely worth a try.

 Weight Blankets can be used during the day, not just for sleep.
 Perfect for moments of relaxation during the day.
 Relaxation is both mental and physical.
 Use your weighted blanket to take some time for yourself on the sofa, curl up and chill.
 Likewise, it can be really beneficial for a child to use to calm any anxious or angry feelings they may have.